brookerlouie/fighting-game-beta/README.md

 - UI automatically adjusts based on character positions
 - Active player's abilities are highlighted in yellow
 - Inactive player's abilities are shown in gray
+- Health potion count is displayed next to the ability name (e.g., "R: Health Potion (3)")
+- Healing ability uses are displayed next to the ability name (e.g., "E: Heal (1)")
 - FPS counter displayed underneath the left health bar
 - Turn indicator shows whose turn it is with colored borders around active player